walicar/shmup/doc/game_design.md

 - Boss - 1000hp, combines snipe, and grunt attacks
 	- boss_sprite: Sprite
 	- enemy_bullet: Projectile
-	- boss_laser: Projectile
-	- boss_track: Sprite
-      - the targeting laser

 SHMUP will likely use FreeType to render text for the title and labels in its UI.

 ## Mechanics

 ### Player
-The player will only have three lives, they will win the game if they defeat the final boss, or lose if they die prematurely.
-The player can use bombs to clear the screen of projectiles if they feel like they are in a pinch, enemies have a chance to drop bombs on defeat.
+The player will only have one life, they will win the game if they defeat the final boss, or lose if they die prematurely.
+The player can use bombs to clear the screen of projectiles if they feel like they are in a pinch.
 The damage numbers on the beam and bullet attacks will need to be tested for balance, so they will be set by placeholder numbers for what I feel is best for now.

 - "Focus dodging" - the player can hold SHIFT to display the players hurt box and slow down their movement to aid them in dodging projectiles
-- Bomb - the player can press "I" to deal screen wide damage and erase enemy projectiles
+- Bomb - the player can press "I" to erase all enemy projectiles
-	- Can have atmost 3 bombs
+	- Can only use 3 bombs
-	- 100 damage on hit
 - Beam - the player can press "k" to shoot a laser beam that deals high damage, hitscan, but at the cost of a small hurt box
-	- 0.5 damage per frame?
+	- 1 damage per timestamp
-	- Will need to figure out how to implement this
 - Bullet - the player can press "j" to shoot projectiles that spread in cone like fashion, but at the cost of small damage
-	- 10 damage on hit
+	- 15 damage on hit

 ### Enemies
 When an enemy loses all of their HP they destroyed and cannot attack the player anymore, but the bullets/particles they created remain in play until they leave the screen.
 Enemies will spawn in by sliding from the top to their designated location, they will be considered active once they enter the screen and will shoot even though they are moving to their spot.

+The game engine will need to know when stop rendering a projectile to preserve performance.

 ## Aesthetics
 SpaceGame will address the Challenge and Discovery aesthetics because the player will need to learn the different enemy types, how to dodge their projectiles without getting hit and when it is viable to spend their bombs.